The Book of Pooh

-The Book of Pooh is an American children's television series that aired on the Playhouse Disney block on Disney Channel.
-It is the third television series to feature the characters from the Disney franchise based on A. A. Milne's works; the other two were the live action Welcome to Pooh Corner (to which this series bears resemblance) and the animated The New Adventures of Winnie the Pooh which ran from 1988 to 1991.
-It premiered on January 22, 2001 and completed its run on November 29, 2004.
-It was repeated on Playhouse Disney until June 2, 2006 (May 2007 in the UK).
-The show is produced by Shadow Projects.
-Walt Disney Pictures released the first of two films, a direct-to-video spin-off film based on the puppetry television series titled The Book of Pooh: Stories from the Heart in 2001.
+The Book of Pooh is an American preschool educational children's television series that aired on the Playhouse Disney block on the Disney Channel.
+It is the third television series to feature the characters from the Disney franchise based on A. A. Milne's works; the other two were the live action Welcome to Pooh Corner (to which this series bears some resemblance) and the animated The New Adventures of Winnie the Pooh which ran from 1988 to 1991.
+It premiered on January 22, 2001, and completed its run on July 8, 2003.
+The show was produced by Shadow Projects.